Destination Pacific

 Melanesia

-Melanesia is one of three cultural subregions within Oceania, located in the southwestern Pacific Ocean clustering around Australia and Asia’s edges.
+Melanesia is one of three cultural subregions within Oceania, located in the southwestern Pacific Ocean, clustering around the edges of Australia and Asia.

-The name ‘Melanesia’ originated from Greek meaning “black islands” after the dark skin pigmentation of indigenous inhabitants across Papua New Guinea, Vanuatu, Fiji, Solomon Islands and New Caledonia at the core.
+The name ‘Melanesia’ originated from the Greek meaning “black islands,” referring to the dark skin pigmentation of indigenous inhabitants across Papua New Guinea, Vanuatu, Fiji, the Solomon Islands, and New Caledonia.

-The are is full of rich marine biodiversity relying on ongoing conservation efforts to preserve delicate ecosystems facing climate change.
+The area is home to rich marine biodiversity and relies on ongoing conservation efforts to preserve delicate ecosystems facing climate change.

-Four independent island nations with divergent development trajectories make up Melanesian countries frequented among Pacific travelers searching for authentic adventures:
+Four independent island nations with divergent development trajectories make up the Melanesian countries frequented by Pacific travellers searching for authentic adventures:

-• Lush Fiji features over 300 islands with ubiquitous swaying palms along sandy beaches, the two largest being mountainous Viti Levu and Vanua Levu ringed by vibrant reefs that contain ubiquitous exotic soft corals rippling gently in the currents.
+- Lush Fiji features over 300 islands with swaying palms along sandy beaches; the two largest are mountainous Viti Levu and Vanua Levu, ringed by vibrant reefs that host exotic soft corals rippling gently in the currents.

-• Rugged volcanic peaks towering through billowing clouds and dense rainforest cover the islands of Vanuatu where traditional culture remains strong through kava ceremonies and age-old coming of age land diving rituals on Pentecost.
+- Rugged volcanic peaks tower through billowing clouds, and dense rainforest covers the islands of Vanuatu, where traditional culture remains strong through kava ceremonies and age-old coming-of-age land-diving rituals on Pentecost.

-• Further west, the nearly 1,000 scattered Solomon Islands were once known as the Happy Isles where reminders of fierce fighting reflect World War II history; yet these untouched realms provide world-class wreck diving and tranquil island resorts beckoning within Melanesia’s aquatic abundance.
+- Further west, the nearly 1,000 scattered Solomon Islands were once known as the Happy Isles, where reminders of fierce fighting recall World War II.
+Yet these untouched realms offer world-class wreck diving and tranquil island resorts beckoning amid Melanesia’s aquatic abundance.

-• Lastly, the eastern half of New Guinea along with surrounding islands and vibrant coral reefs bursting with biodiversity across marshlands, savannah and steamy lowland rainforest comprise Papua New Guinea – the Pacific’s most culturally and linguistically diverse nation.
+- Lastly, the eastern half of New Guinea, along with surrounding islands and vibrant coral reefs bursting with biodiversity across marshlands, savannah and steamy lowland rainforest, comprises Papua New Guinea – the Pacific’s most culturally and linguistically diverse nation.

-We invite you to join us in exploring sustainable and meaningful travel across the Melanesian islands by understanding locations beyond the postcard through connecting with people proud to share traditions passed down generations while revealing adventures far from crowds amidst natural grandeur.
+We invite you to join us in exploring sustainable and meaningful travel across the Melanesian islands by understanding locations beyond the postcard through connecting with people proud to share traditions passed down through generations, while revealing adventures far from crowds amidst natural grandeur.

 The Nation of Fiji

-Viti Levu contains the capital and largest city Suva, whose deep-water port enabled growth during colonial days under British rule that left an architectural imprint seen across downtown’s Victorian facades and institutions like the Fiji Museum showcasing ethnographic heritage across Melanesia.
+Viti Levu contains the capital and largest city, Suva, whose deep-water port enabled growth during British colonial rule, leaving an architectural imprint in downtown’s Victorian facades and institutions like the Fiji Museum, which showcases ethnographic heritage across Melanesia.

-Meanwhile, Vanua Levu to the north holds the second largest population center near Savusavu and Labasa towns that serve as the tourism gateway for many thanks to the international airport located on a smaller island in the Mamanuca chain off Viti Levu’s western flank.
+Meanwhile, Vanua Levu to the north holds the second-largest population centre, near Savusavu and Labasa, which serve as the tourism gateway for many, thanks to the international airport on a smaller island in the Mamanuca chain off Viti Levu’s western flank.

-This area contains extensive beach resorts and luxury private island escapes easily accessible by ferry, catamaran or seaplane.
+This area features extensive beach resorts and luxury private-island escapes, all easily accessible by ferry, catamaran, or seaplane.

-A common query asked is whether Fiji falls under French Polynesia given the higher profile of Tahiti and Bora Bora.
-Fiji lies over 2,000 miles west of French Polynesia and instead Classified among Melanesian Pacific countries also home to Papua New Guinea, Vanuatu and Solomon Islands – making this 333-island country the most developed within Melanesia’s offerings.
+A common query asked is whether Fiji falls under French Polynesia, given the higher profile of Tahiti and Bora Bora.
+Fiji lies over 2,000 miles west of French Polynesia.
+It is instead classified among Melanesian Pacific countries, which also include Papua New Guinea, Vanuatu, and the Solomon Islands, making this 333-island country the most developed within Melanesia’s offerings.

-There’s a diverse, rich culture here with Indian, Chinese and European influences spanning cuisine to faith and expressed artfully through music, crafts and the genuine warmth locals extend inviting guests to their home.
+There’s a diverse, rich culture here, with Indian, Chinese, and European influences spanning cuisine to faith and expressed artfully through music, crafts, and the genuine warmth locals extend, inviting guests into their homes.

 Fiji Attractions and Sites

-• Sigatoka Sand Dunes National Park, Viti Levu’s shifting sand dunes spanning 650 hectares along coastline.
+- Sigatoka Sand Dunes National Park, Viti Levu’s shifting dunes spanning 650 hectares along the coastline.

-• Bouma National Heritage Park, Taveuni Island covering 30% of land in wilderness with hiking trails among lush rainforest.
+- Bouma National Heritage Park, Taveuni Island, covering 30% of the land in wilderness with hiking trails among lush rainforest.

-• Navala Village, one of Fiji’s oldest tribal villages located high on slopes of Bukuya Mountain with iconic circular houses.
+- Navala Village, one of Fiji’s oldest tribal villages, is located high on the slopes of Bukuya Mountain with iconic circular houses.

 Fiji Travel Tips

-• Best Times to Visit: Dry season between May to October has less rainfall while November to April is wet season.
+- Best Times to Visit: The dry season from May to October has less rainfall, while November to April is the wet season.

-• Shared taxi vans called carriers in cities or ferries between islands are most convenient local transit modes.
+- Shared taxi vans, called carriers in cities or ferries between islands, are the most convenient local transit modes.

-As with all travel, it’s important to stay safe, so we recommend avoiding walking alone at night in Fiji.
-Be a proactive and safety-minded traveller by keeping expensive valuables out of sight and stay aware of your surroundings.
+As with all travel, it’s essential to stay safe, so we recommend avoiding walking alone at night in Fiji.
+Be a proactive, safety-minded traveller by keeping expensive valuables out of sight and staying alert to your surroundings.

 Vanuatu: Exploring the Mystical Pacific Island Nation

-Dotted across over 1,300 kilometers of the southwest Pacific Ocean, Vanuatu’s 82 picture-perfect islands feature rugged rainforest terrain concealing active volcanoes, customary villages following age-old tradition and vibrant reefs teeming with aquatic diversity.
+Dotted across over 1,300 kilometres of the southwest Pacific Ocean, Vanuatu’s 82 picture-perfect islands feature rugged rainforest terrain concealing active volcanoes, customary villages following age-old tradition and vibrant reefs teeming with aquatic diversity.

-Everything from lava cave tours to jungle zip lines and world class wreck diving offer active adventure between the islands, while a strong kastom culture thrives through sand drawing expressions to timeless coming of age land diving ceremonies that see island men ritualistically plummeting from handmade towers with vines tied to their ankles that possibly inspired modern bungee jumping.
+Everything from lava cave tours to jungle zip lines and world-class wreck diving offers active adventure between the islands.
+At the same time, a strong kastom culture thrives through sand-drawing expressions to timeless coming-of-age land-diving ceremonies that see island men ritualistically plummet from handmade towers with vines tied to their ankles, possibly inspiring modern bungee jumping.

-Eighty percent of Ni-Vanuatu live in rural tribal communities speaking over 100 native languages, with Bislama, English and French used for wider communication in urban hubs like capital Port Vila where the Vanuatu Cultural Centre and National Museum safeguards cultural artifacts, stories and recordings from across this ecologically vulnerable Pacific country relying economically on agriculture, fishing and tourism.
+Eighty per cent of Ni-Vanuatu live in rural tribal communities speaking over 100 native languages, with Bislama, English and French used for wider communication in urban hubs like the capital Port Vila, where the Vanuatu Cultural Centre and National Museum safeguard cultural artefacts, stories and recordings from across this ecologically vulnerable Pacific country relying economically on agriculture, fishing and tourism.

-An archipelago of nearly 1,000 islands stretching across the western Pacific south of Papua New Guinea, the Solomon Islands feature incredibly biodiverse tropical rainforest and extensive coral ecosystems surrounding volcanoes reaching up dramatically through bright blue lagoons.
+An archipelago of nearly 1,000 islands stretching across the western Pacific south of Papua New Guinea, the Solomon Islands feature incredibly biodiverse tropical rainforests and extensive coral ecosystems surrounding volcanoes that rise dramatically through bright blue lagoons.

-Despite a grim history tied to World War II battles and rumors of former cannibalistic ethnic warfare, the Solomon Islands today provide a remarkably safe vacation destination.
+Despite a grim history tied to World War II battles and rumours of former cannibalistic ethnic warfare, the Solomon Islands today provide a remarkably safe vacation destination.

 Most locals across the myriad Melanesian cultures inhabiting the myriad islands and speaking over 60 languages work in agriculture, fishing and logging as primary economic activities.
 Livelihoods remain subsistence-based through coastal and inland villages around communal property with strong ties to the land and sea.

-English and Pijin are common languages used for wider communication in the capital Honiara across Guadalcanal Island and tourism hubs.
-Considered an aquatic paradise for scuba divers and sport fishing, several islands support exclusive private island resorts that cater to luxury travelers with airstrips avoiding the infrequent and more basic public ferries.
-This is the place to visit if you are interested in snorkeling, scuba diving, and exploring the beautiful Pacific Ocean.
+English and Pijin are common languages for wider communication in the capital, Honiara, across Guadalcanal Island and in tourism hubs.
+Considered an aquatic paradise for scuba divers and sport fishing, several islands host exclusive private island resorts that cater to luxury travellers, with airstrips, avoiding the infrequent, more basic public ferries.
+This is the place to visit if you are interested in snorkelling, scuba diving, and exploring the beautiful Pacific Ocean.

-Over 4,500 unique marine species ranging from reef fish to octopi and sea turtles populate the Solomon’s, a third cannot be found anywhere else on Earth — reminding all visitors this Pacific Ocean country may struggle economically but represents environmental riches still undiscovered.
+Over 4,500 unique marine species, ranging from reef fish to octopuses and sea turtles, populate the Solomon Islands, a third of which cannot be found anywhere else on Earth — reminding all visitors that this Pacific Ocean country may struggle economically but represents environmental riches still undiscovered.

 Explore Gorgeous Papua New Guinea

 Papua New Guinea lies in the southwestern Pacific.
-It encompasses the eastern half of New Guinea as well as surrounding offshore islands.
+It encompasses the eastern half of New Guinea and the surrounding offshore islands.
 The country is renowned for its pristine beaches and spectacular coral reefs.

-Enclosed by the Pacific and Indian Oceans, Papua New Guinea features spectacular natural attractions like the epic Kokoda Track passing through the Owen Stanley Mountain Range and the Sepik River, one of the longest and most remote wild rivers remaining on earth.
+Encircled by the Pacific and Indian Oceans, Papua New Guinea features spectacular natural attractions, including the epic Kokoda Track, which passes through the Owen Stanley Mountain Range, and the Sepik River, one of the longest and most remote wild rivers on Earth.

-Cultural highlights include the annual Mount Hagen Show displaying over 100 unique Papuan tribal groups, the diverse endemic bird species of Paradise found across dense jungle and the mysterious Stone Age villages along the remote Baliem Valley showcasing remnants of ancient tribes and customs frozen in time.
+Cultural highlights include the annual Mount Hagen Show, which displays over 100 unique Papuan tribal groups; the diverse endemic bird species of Paradise, found across dense jungle; and the mysterious Stone Age villages along the remote Baliem Valley, showcasing remnants of ancient tribes and customs frozen in time.

-Papua New Guinea’s incredibly pristine reefs and underwater environments also provide world-class wreck diving and snorkeling opportunities to glimpse delicate marine ecosystems relatively untouched across this culturally and ecologically diverse Pacific island nation.
+Papua New Guinea’s incredibly pristine reefs and underwater environments also provide world-class wreck diving and snorkelling opportunities to glimpse delicate marine ecosystems relatively untouched across this culturally and ecologically diverse Pacific island nation.

 Micronesia